Biden, Putin conclude summit between 'two great powers' | Politics

 - Switzerland

+The Russian president said there was an agreement between the leaders to return their ambassadors to their respective postings.
+Both countries had pulled back their top envoys to Washington and Moscow as relations chilled in recent months.
+Russia's ambassador to the US, Anatoly Antonov, was recalled from Washington about three months ago after Biden called Putin a killer; US Ambassador to Russia John Sullivan left Moscow almost two months ago, after Russia suggested he return to Washington for consultations.
+Putin said that the ambassadors were expected to return their posts in the coming days.

+Putin also said the two sides agreed in principle to begin consultations on cybersecurity issues, though he continued to deny US allegations that Russian government was responsible for a spate of recent high-profile hacks against business and government agencies in the United States and around the globe.

-Putin and then Biden were to hold press conferences before departing the summit site.
-Biden and Putin plunged into the face-to-face talks Wednesday at a lush lakeside Swiss mansion, a highly anticipated summit at a time when both leaders say relations between their countries are at an all-time low.
+Biden and Putin plunged into the face-to-face talks Wednesday at a lush lakeside Swiss mansion, a highly anticipated summit at a time when both leaders say relations between their countries are at a low point.

-Biden and Putin first held a relatively intimate meeting joined by US Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov.
-Each side had a translator for the session, which lasted about an hour and a half.
-The meeting, after about a 40-minute break, then expanded to include senior aides on each side.
-Biden and Putin were expected to meet for a total of four to five hours of wide-ranging talks.

-For months, they have traded sharp rhetoric.
+For months, Biden and Putin have traded sharp rhetoric.
 Biden has repeatedly called out Putin for malicious cyberattacks by Russian-based hackers on US interests, for the jailing of Russia's foremost opposition leader and for interference in American elections.
 Putin has reacted with whatabout-isms and denials — pointing to the Jan.
-6 insurrection at the US Capitol to argue that the US has no business lecturing on democratic norms and insisting that the Russian government hasn't been involved in any election interference or cyberattacks despite US intelligence showing otherwise.
+6 insurrection at the U.S. Capitol to argue that the U.S. has no business lecturing on democratic norms and insisting that the Russian government hasn't been involved in any election interference or cyberattacks despite U.S. intelligence showing otherwise.

 In advance of Wednesday's meeting, both sides set out to lower expectations.